MTEvrest/WikipediaSummary/README.md

 ## Functionality

 With regards to the results themselves, it would be helpful to allow users to click on each result and read a short summary of the related wikipedia page, as well as have a link that the page itself if they wanted to read further.
 As for the wider table, a more appropriate empty table can be created when there are no results available, but also no associated api error.
 At the moment it is just a blank space with the search bar on top.
-Finally, a there can be a greater degree of control when it comes to the search parameters and results, specifically allowing users to type in the country they want rather than pick from a dropdown, and letting using decide how many results appear on a single page, not just the overall table.
+Finally, there can be a greater degree of control when it comes to the search parameters and results, specifically allowing users to type in the country they want rather than pick from a dropdown, and letting users decide how many results appear on a single page, not just the overall table.

 # Getting Started with Create React App